-He went from reading cartoons to writing and illustrating them.
-Now, former Pixar story supervisor Matthew Luhn is helping the likes of Google and Adidas tell their story and create a better connection with their customers.
+Matthew Luhn went from reading cartoons to writing and illustrating them.
+Now, the former Pixar story supervisor is helping the likes of Google and Adidas tell their story and create a better connection with their customers.

 Think of some of the best animation you’ve seen in the past 20 years, and chances are Matthew Luhn had a big hand in it.
 His family has owned a toy store in San Francisco for three generations, and the young Matthew was inundated with comic books, films and cartoons from an early age.
 It was no surprise that years later the son of a toy-store owner was the youngest ever animator for The Simpsons, and later worked as both an animator and writer for Pixar classics Toy Story, Toy Story 2 and Finding Nemo, among many others.